CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 ## Dynamic NAT

-Dynamic NAT maps private IP addresses to multiple public IP addresses or to a single public IP address and a range of ports.
+Dynamic NAT maps private IP addresses and ports to a public IP address and port range or a public IP address range and port range.
 IP addresses are assigned from a pool of addresses dynamically.
 When entries are released after a period of inactivity, new incoming connections are dynamically mapped to the freed up addresses and ports.

 ### Enable Dynamic NAT